Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 This post is for anyone that wants to play around with Vue without having to faff around with build tools.
 It's also a great way to start introducting Vue in to your exsting site/application - this has been the reason why I've loved using Vue and have implemented it in many companies I've worked in.
 </p>

+### What is Vue?
+Vue (pronounced 'view') is a JavaScript framework for building user interfaces.
+It builds on top of standard HTML, CSS & JavaScript.
+It provides a declarative, and component-based, programming model that helps you efficiently develop simple or complex UI's.

 ## Prerequisites
 - You'll need to setup a new blank `index.html` file with the following:
 ```html